reka340/HandtrackingPresentation/README.md

 - **PDF input only.** `core/pdf_renderer.py` is built on top of PyMuPDF; loading PPTX / HTML / image-based decks is not supported.
   Workaround: export your slides to PDF.
-- **Annotations are not persistent.** Strokes and notes you draw exist **only for the current run**; closing the app discards them.
-  Saving and reloading (`JSON` format) is on the backlog but not yet exposed in the UI.
-- **The presentation timer isn't persistent.** Similarly, the running timer is reset when the app closes.
+- **No autosave for annotations.** Strokes are kept in memory while the app is running and discarded when you close it.
+To keep them, click **Save Annotated PDF** in the toolbar (or hit `Ctrl + S`);
+  this writes a new PDF next to the original deck with the strokes baked in as vector overlays.
+There is no in-app reload — open the exported PDF in any PDF viewer.
 - **Webcam permission.** On macOS the OS will explicitly prompt for camera access on first launch; if you decline, the app will show a black camera feed.
 You can also switch cameras through the